MISP/misp-training-lea/README.md

 ## Infrastructure required

-At minima, a dedicated MISP instance is available for the student and trainers.
-A network of MISP instances can be also setup in order to conduct additional sharing exercises between the teams.
+At minimum, a dedicated MISP instance is available for the students and trainers.
+A network of MISP instances can be also set up in order to conduct additional sharing exercises between the teams.

+Each individual participant would connect to the MISP instance(s) from their workstations / laptops, where the requirement would simply be network access (TCP port 80/443 towards the MISP instances) and an Internat browser.

+Additionally, students will need to have wireshark installed or at the very least have system permissions to download and run wireshark as well as deploy custom extensions for it.

 ## Further readings